penguin-squad/playlist-app-rn/README.md

 Jiatong worked on build the views of sign in and sign up.
 Explore the toasts, loading, menu and contributor view, worked with Modals for Contributer View, worked on making StartPage cleaner,  Fix small bugs to make the whole app run smoother.
 Implemented Loading in SignUp and Login.

+Anna implemented on functionality, looks, Firebase and Redux/Thunk logic of Playlists, Songs, Player Views.
+Firebase and redux logic for deleting playlists, Songs, Logout auth.
+Playlist app for IOS.
+UX and UI compliable with best practices for both Android and IOS.
+Migration to libraries that work on both Android and IOS

 ## Screenshots